Logique linéaire et paradigmes logiques du calcul

 Miller.
 Argues that the theory of proofs should also be

-considered a foundations for the design and justification of logic
+considered a foundation for the design and justification of logic

 programming.